formbricks/formbricks/README.md

 ## Cloud vs. self-hosted

-We offer you a ready hosted and maintained version of Formbricks HQ on [formbricks.com](https://hq.formbricks.com).
-It is currently in a open beta phase, free to use and always up to date.
-If you want to try Formbricks HQ, or save yourself the hassle and stress of self-hosting, this is the place to start.
+Formbricks is available Open-Source under a permissive MIT license.
+You can host Formbricks on your own servers without a subscription.
+Check out our [docs](https://formbricks.com/docs/formbricks-hq/self-hosting) to see how to self-host Formbricks.

-The version of Formbricks HQ you'll find in this repository is the same version that runs in the cloud, and you can easily host it yourself on your servers.
-Check out our [docs](https://formbricks.com/docs/formbricks-hq/self-hosting) to see how to self-host Formbricks HQ.
+We will soon offer a cloud version of Formbricks which saves you the hassle of maintaining your own servers.
+We will update this Readme once the cloud version is available.

 (In the future we may develop additional features that aren't in the free Open-Source version)